 The Financial Aid Office has information about Federal, University and private student loan funds.
 These programs make possible low-cost financing of college expenses and constitute an important source of assistance.
-Students who wish to make application for a loan from any of the available funds listed below must first complete the University's application for assistance or the College Board's Profile and the Free Application for Federal Student Aid to establish need.
+Students who wish to make application for a loan from any of the available funds listed below must first complete the University's application for assistance or the

+College Board's Profile and the Free Application for Federal Student Aid to establish need.

 THE FEDERAL STAFFORD LOAN PROGRAM provides assistance for educational expenses through the student's chosen lending institution.
 Students may borrow up to \$5,500 for the first year of undergraduate study, \$6,500 as a sophomore, and \$7,500 for each of the last two years.
 The aggregate limit of borrowing at the undergraduate level is \$31,000.
-The current interest rate is 4.45% for Stafford unsubsidized loans.
 The most current information about interest rates and origination fees is available at the Financial Aid website.
-The loan must be repaid over a maximum of ten years.
-The period of grace is 6 months.
-Additional information concerning this program may be obtained from the student's preferred lender or the IWU Financial Aid Office.
-No application will be processed before June 1st for the coming academic year.

 THE PARENT LOAN FOR UNDERGRADUATE STUDENTS can be used to replace the expected family contribution toward the total cost of the student's education, regardless of the family's adjusted gross income.
-Application for this assistance may be made through the family's preferred lender.
-The current interest rate is 7.0%.
+Application for this assistance may be made through studentloans.gov.
 Parents of dependent undergraduate students may borrow through this loan program subject to credit approval.
 Loans may be extended up to the cost of education minus other aid.
-The standard repayment period begins within 60 days after disbursement.
 Additional information concerning the program may be obtained from the Financial Aid website.

 THE NURSING STUDENT LOAN FUND is available to any full time student who is enrolled in the University's School of Nursing.
-Based on established financial need, a student may borrow up to \$2,500 for each of the first two years through this program and a total of \$13,000 may be borrowed over the four year period of enrollment.
+Based on established financial need, a student may borrow up to \$3,300 for each of the first two years through this program and a total of \$17,000 may be borrowed over the four year period of enrollment.
 Loans are interest-free until nine months after separation from the University.
 Students have up to 10 years to repay the loan at 5.0%.
 Loans will be approved according to the availability of Federal funds and student satisfactory academic progress.